 This provides a good overview of how high-ranking articles approach the topic and more importantly, we know where the competition suffers from content gaps.
 With the information we have, there should be no problem writing a comprehensive, in-depth article about our topic.

+Although I could have gone this route, I decided to kick things up a notch.
 Since this is about thought leadership, let’s take it one step further and go where no one has gone before.

 Addressing the Content Gap(s) Everyone Else Has Missed